-As to Aunty Sun, who saved the Mother and the twines from dystocia, was the head of the Sun family and once was a woman of ample martial talents, who could leap over eaves and walk on walls, but had no choice but to marry the stove repairman named Sun when fell afoul of the law.
-As a widow, Aunty Sun raised up five grandsons who were all mutes and always “glared at passersby, human and animal, the whites of their eyes truly menancing, […] converting the village into their private hunting ground” (Mo Yan, 2011:28); therefore, Aunty Sun had the absolute authority over the family and the mutes would become obedient even at her cough to stop their misbehaviors.
-However, Aunty Sun was killed by the Japanese soldiers breaking into the Shangguan’s house when she helped with the Mother’s dystocia.
-Her only survived grandson, Speechless Sun, then became the nightmare of the Shangguan family, rapped the third sister, Lingdi, and then tortured the eldest sister, Laidi, after their marriage.
+Aunty Sun, who saves the mother’s life when she suffers from dystocia with the twins, is the head of the Sun family and once of considerable martial art talents, who could leap over eaves and walk on walls, but had no choice but to marry the stove repairer Sun when fell foul of the law.
+As a widow, Aunty Sun raises five grandsons, all mute, and always “glare at passers-by, human and animal, the whites of their eyes truly menacing…converting the village into their private hunting ground” (Mo Yan, 2011:28).
+Aunty Sun has absolute authority over the family and the mute children are utterly obedient to her, when even her cough will stop their misbehavior.
+However, Aunty Sun is killed by the Japanese soldiers breaking into the Shangguans’ house.
+Her only surviving grandson, Speechless Sun, then becomes a nightmare for the Shangguan family, raping the third sister, Lingdi and torturing the eldest sister, Laidi, after they get married.

-The greatness of these females assures the stability and security of the family, “overshadow[ing] all the male characters and turns Northeast Gaomi into a mother-land” (Chan, 2000: 496), but at the same time deprives the men and the children of the development of their own sense of self-worth.
-When “bearing and releasing belong to the positive side of the elementary character” on the one hand, “the Great Mother in her function of fixation and not releasing what aspires toward independence and freedom is dangerous, on the other hand” (Neumann, 1991: 65).
-In the narration of Big Breasts and Wide Hips, though the Mother led her children, including grandchildren successfully to survive all disasters and hardships with her love, sacrifice and incredible fortitude, she failed to empower the beloved to develop his/her own consciousness to become independent.
+The great qualities of these women ensure the stability and security of the family, “overshadow all the male characters and turn northeast Gaomi into a motherland” (Chan, 2000: 496).
+However, this at the same time deprives the men and children from developing their own sense of self-worth.
+While “bearing and releasing belong to the positive side of the elementary character,” Neumann states that “the Great Mother in her function of fixation and not releasing what aspires toward independence and freedom is dangerous, on the other hand” (1991: 65).
+The mother in Big breasts and wide hips, with her love, self-sacrifice and fortitude, leads her children and grandchildren through all the disasters and hardships, but fails to empower them to develop their own consciousnesses and independence.

-Following their mother’s example, or to be exact, to follow the requirement upon female by the patriarchal systems in old China, the daughters devote themselves to men, leading to their tragic ending: the eldest daughter Laidi killed her fiancé in order to elope with other man but was finally executed herself; the second daughter Zhaodi married a commander Sima Ku and died in a war; the third daughter Lingdi fell off a cliff and died of mental disorder after her beloved got kidnapped by the Japanese; the fourth daughter sold herself as a prostitute for the life of the Mother and her brother and eventually died of illness; the fifth daughter Pandi committed suicide; the sixth daughter Niandi was killed in a bombard with her American husband; the seventh daughter “sold” her body to a villain for food and died of overeating during the transformation labor; and the blind eighth daughter threw herself into the river to reduce the Mother’s life burden in feeding the offspring.
+Following their mother’s example and, more broadly, the demands placed on women by the old Chinese patriarchal system, the daughters tragically devote themselves to their men, leading to their end: the eldest daughter, Laidi, kills her fiancé to elope with another man but ends up being executed; the second daughter, Zhaodi, marries an army officer who dies in war; the third daughter, Lingdi, falls off a cliff and dies of a mental disorder after the Japanese kidnap her lover; the fourth daughter prostitutes herself to save her mother’s and brother’s lives and illness eventually claims her life; the fifth daughter, Pandi, commits suicide; the sixth daughter, Niandi, is killed with her American husband in a bombardment; the seventh daughter sells her body to a criminal for food and dies from overeating; and the blind eighth daughter throws herself into the river to ease the mother’s burden of feeding her offspring.

-Moreover, it was the Mother’s unrestrained devotion and excessive indulgence caused the son, Shangguan Jintong, as a “weakling, who, even in adulthood, never grows beyond his dependence on maternal milk, and whose only obsession is his mother’s breasts, other women’s breasts, or, in fact, almost anything that lactates” (Fu Binbin, 2005:85).
-So that when the Mother realized such result, she helplessly said “I’ve been a fool all these years, but I finally understand that it’s better to let a child die than let him turn into a worthless creature who can’t take his mouth away from a woman’s nipple!”
+It is the mother’s unrestrained devotion and excessive indulgence that turns the son, Jintong, into a “weakling, who, even in adulthood, never grows beyond his dependence on mother’s milk, and whose only obsession is his mother’s breasts, other women’s breasts, or, in fact, almost anything that lactates” (Fu Binbin, 2005:85).
+When Lu realizes this, she says: “I’ve been a fool all these years, but I finally understand that it’s better to let a child die than let him turn into a worthless creature who can’t remove his mouth from a woman’s nipple!”
 (Mo Yan, 2011: 523)